-Instructor: Prof. Dorrik Stow (Heriot Watt University, United Kingdom)
+Instructor: Prof. Dorrik Stow (Heriot-Watt University, United Kingdom)

-Language: English

-Level: Foundation

-Duration and Online: 3 live sessions of 4 hours

-formats: Classroom: 2 days

 Sedimentary rocks and their depositional environments are fundamental to all aspects of petroleum geoscience, including evaluation of the petroleum system, exploration, field appraisal, reservoir characterisation and development, and solving production issues.
 Equally, they are fundamental to the study of stratigraphy, mineral resources, water resources and global environmental change.